kabJhai/flutter-crash-course/index.md

   ],
 ),
 ```
-- To make the row cover the available space by the parent widget or maybe a screen size.
+- To make the row cover the available horizontal space based on the parent widget or maybe a screen size.
 ```dart
 Row(
   mainAxisSize: MainAxisSize.max,